75 Samurai Names Inspired by Samurai Warriors

-- Maike - Japanese.
-Dance, flirt, circle, wheel.
-Maike is a character from the manga Immortal Blade.
+- Machi - Japanese.
+True happiness.
+Machi is a character from the manga Blade of the Immortal.
 She was born into a samurai family and was deft with a sword.

 - Masako - Japanese.
-Correct.
-Governing child.
+Truth, Elegant, Prosper, Child.
 This was the name of Minamoto Yoritomo’s wife, who ruled as a regent after his death in 1199.
 Her clan, the Hojo, held power from 1199 to 1333.

-- Megohime - Japanese.
-Beautiful evening.
+- Megohime - Japanese. (mego) meaning "love, affection" combined with (hime) meaning "princess".
 First name of Date Masamune’s wife.
 Believed to have been a female diplomat at the time.

 - Miho - Japanese.
-Protected.
-Guaranteed beauty.
+Beautiful, Keep, Hold.
 A character from the graphic novel series Sin City.
 She’s a ninja, assassin, and overall tough girl.

 Girl Samurai Names N-Z